Quantcast

-I make each of my kids their own bath towel hoodie when they’re born, starting with my son 6 years ago.
+I’ve made each of my kids their own hooded bath towel when they’re born.
 I make them one with their name on it and one with a fun appliqued shape on the back.
 These towels are super easy to make, needing only limited sewing know-how.
 And they make for great birthday or baby shower presents for others.

 Hooded Bath Towel